Team-Rebirth/Lethal-Rebirth/docs/Lategame.md

 - Credits to PC: 75 credits equal 1 PC.
 - PC to Credits: 1PC equals 25 credits.

+Reworked the [Lategame_Upgrades](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/) to use the alternative currency, Player Credits (PC).
+75 credits in a fulfilled quota equal one player credit, while 50 common credits are equal to one player credit.
+When converting PC to credits, you obtain 25 credits for each PC.
+The configuration for the item progression has also been extended to properly consider every apparatus for unlocking the next cheapest upgrade.
+Additionally, the deep pockets upgrade has been disabled and there have been price rebalances across the board to make most initial increments cost less for less effect, which is then balanced out with additional or more costly increments after.

 - - -